The complete guide to customer loyalty in eCommerce

 When customers interact with your brand, they expect those interactions to lead to more personalized communications.
 McKinsey found that 71% of consumers expect personalized interactions — and 76% get frustrated when they don’t get them.

-Personalization builds loyalty by giving consumers what they want, when they want it, making their lives more convenient.
+Personalization builds customer loyalty by giving consumers what they want, when they want it, making their lives more convenient.
 For example, a customer who only buys tennis shoes might not have much use for a text message containing a promotion on dress shoes.
 Better yet, they’d prefer receiving a promo on tennis shoes at about the time their current pair wears out.

 Ways to deliver personalization: